CSBP-CPSE/LODE-ECDO/scripts/HealthFacilities/V2/2-OpenTabulate/opentabulate/Readme.md

 ### Configuration

-The configuration file in the reposity is just .
+The configuration file in the reposity is just a copy of the one actually used by opentabulate.
 To run opentabulate, you will need to add/edit this configuration at the root of the system you are using.

-It should be found/edited here: `nano ~/.config/opentabulate.conf`
+It could be found/edited here: `nano ~/.config/opentabulate.conf`

 ### Json file generation